gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 First, this is C code.

-As a low level exploiter, this is a language you should familiarise yourself with.
+As a low-level exploiter, this is a language you should familiarize yourself with.

 We will also look at assembly code, but this will be a bit later.

-At the begining of the code, we see some `#include` statements.
+At the beginning of the code, we see some `#include` statements.

-These simply retreive code from other files (here `stdio.h` and `stdlib.h`), and add them to your code.
+These simply retrieve code from other files (here `stdio.h` and `stdlib.h`), and add them to your code.

 > But, there is no `stdio.h` or `stdlib.h` file here !
 Where are them ?
 {: .prompt-info }